Rob Pannell

-Rob Pannell (born December 11, 1989) is an American professional lacrosse player who plays for the Carolina Chaos of the Premier Lacrosse League.
+Rob Pannell (born December 11, 1989) is an American professional lacrosse player who plays for the Maryland Whipsnakes of the Premier Lacrosse League.

 He played college lacrosse at Cornell University.
 He is one of the top leading scorers in men's Division I lacrosse history.
 He currently holds the Cornell career points record and assists record.
 He was the Ivy League's first ever three-time Player of the Year award winner.
 He was voted the NCAA's Outstanding Player of the Year in Men's Lacrosse in both 2011 and 2013 when he was awarded the Lt.
 Raymond Enners Award by the USILA.
 In 2013, he also won the 2013 Tewaaraton Trophy as the most outstanding American college lacrosse player.

-Rob Pannell won the MLL championship in 2015 and won the MLL MVP in 2018.
+Pannell won the MLL championship in 2015 and won the MLL MVP in 2018.
 He has consistently been a PLL All-Star since 2021.
 He was a member of the Men's Team USA lacrosse team thrice consecutively in 2014, 2018 and 2023, named to the All-World team in 2014 and 2018.

-He is widely regarded as one of the greatest attackmen of all time.
+Rob Pannell is widely regarded as one of the greatest lacrosse players of all time.
+As of 2026, he is the record holder for most career points in professional outdoor lacrosse.
 His signature move is the question mark dodge.

 High school

-Pannell attended Smithtown High School in Smithtown, NY on Long Island.
+Pannell attended Smithtown High School in Smithtown, New York on Long Island.
 He played on the varsity lacrosse team for three years and led Long Island in scoring his senior year with a school record 130 points.
 Pannell was named offensive MVP of the team that season and earned a place on Newsday's All-Long Island second team.
 After the season, he was named to the 2007 high school All-American team.
 He also played football, basketball, and golf, earning Academic All-Division honors for football in his senior year.

 After graduating, he attended Deerfield Academy for a post-graduate year, and played basketball and lacrosse.
 He set a Deerfield lacrosse record for points in a single season with 99.
 Additionally, he earned the Stewart Lindsay Jr. Award for the Outstanding Attackman in Division I high school lacrosse.